markjmiller/scheduling-is-hard/README.md

 # Scheduling Is Hard

 Mutually find availability with any number of people.
+Try it out at https://scheduling-is-hard.com or deploy it yourself for free:

 [![Deploy to Cloudflare](https://deploy.workers.cloudflare.com/button)](https://deploy.workers.cloudflare.com/?url=https://github.com/markjmiller/scheduling-is-hard)

+> This app uses [Cloudflare Turnstile](https://www.cloudflare.com/turnstile/) and by default uses testing keys.
+Update the `.env.production` and staging files to use your own keys.

 Scheduling with friends is hard.
 This app is designed to get mutual availability for any number of people, quickly.
 A host can create an event and then create as many unique links as they want to send out to guests.
 Invited guests submit their availability and a calendar heatmap of availability is displayed to everyone.